convincedcoder/convincedcoder.github.io-source/_drafts/DONE-Lambda-expressions-Java.md

         // using a local variable referring to this Test outer = this;
         // available from Java 10
-        // also works if outer class is anonymous var outer2 = this;
+        // also works if this is instance of anonymous class var outer2 = this;

         InterfaceA interfaceA = new InterfaceA() {